The-Band-Solution/zeppelin/README.md

 It helps identify the degree of adoption of Continuous Software Engineering (CSE) practices in each StH stage.
 This way, organizations can have a panoramic view of the CSE practices they perform, identify where they are in the CSE evolutionary path, and which areas should be improved.
 Thus, it is possible to develop a plan to improve and advance software development towards CSE.
 Zeppelin uses StH \[3] as a reference model and also considers Continuous\* activities proposed in \[2], CSE practices and aspects provided in the Eye of CSE \[4], and CSE processes constituting the CSE framework (hereafter, called FCSE) proposed in \[1].

-> The name Zeppelin was chosen because the diagnosis instrument allows viewing an organization in a panoramic way, as if we were in a zeppelin seeing a city.
-Besides, Led Zeppelin band created the Stairway to Heaven song.
+> The name Zeppelin was chosen because the diagnostic tool allows viewing an organization in a panoramic way, as if we were in a zeppelin looking at a city.
+Moreover, the band Led Zeppelin created the song "Stairway to Heaven."

 ---